doertscho/arf-kiel/content/training.en.md

-Please note that at the moment, the changing rooms, showers and toilets at the ground can not yet be used.
+Please note that at the moment, the changing rooms, showers and toilets at the ground are not available on a regular basis.

 View map on [Open Street Map](https://osm.org/go/0HsaQC7V?m=) or [Google Maps](https://goo.gl/maps/2CHFeakWwtCYmMzH8)